The City of Hillsboro Water Department carefully manages drinking water rates and strives to ensure equity and affordability for all customers.

-At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission will review public feedback received after the Water Rate Public Hearing.
-The Commission will then take action on the proposed 2020 water rates.
-Members of the public are welcome.
+At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission reviewed public feedback and took action on the proposed 2020 water rates.
+Members of the public were welcome.

 November 13, 2019

-Results of the Utilities Commission action on the proposed water rates will be posted on this webpage.
+Results of the Utilities Commission action on the proposed water rates are posted on this webpage.

 January 1, 2020

-If approved by the Utilities Commission, any water rate adjustments will take effect and only be applied to the water portion of customer’s utility bills.
+The water rate adjustments approved by the Commission will take effect and only be applied to the water portion of customer’s utility bills.